StefanGerl/docker-symfony4/README.md

 The docker hub images that are used, are all official docker-hub versions, ubuntu and debian, alpine only for nginx.

 I wanted to use "alpine only" in the beginning but: for the php container it was more complicated with the lack of real benefits, the same for mariadb.
-You can start a discussion about that on the repositories detailed website.
-You can find a link in the project description.
-+ mariadb: [docker hub project page](https://hub.docker.com/_/mariadb) - mariadb:10.4.6, that is running inside a container running with ubuntu bionic.
++ mariadb: [docker hub project page](https://hub.docker.com/_/mariadb) - mariadb:10.4.6, that is running inside a container running with [Ubuntu 18.04 "Bionic Beaver"](https://wiki.ubuntuusers.de/Bionic_Beaver/).
-+ nginx: [docker hub project page](https://hub.docker.com/_/nginx) - nginx:1.17.0-alpine. nginx:1.17.0 server that is running inside a container running alpine linux.
++ nginx: [docker hub project page](https://hub.docker.com/_/nginx) - nginx:1.17.0-alpine. nginx:1.17.0 server that is running inside a container running [Alpine Linux](https://de.wikipedia.org/wiki/Alpine_Linux).
-+ php-fpm: [docker hub project page](https://hub.docker.com/_/php) - php:7.3.6-fpm that is running inside a container running debian stretch.
++ php-fpm: [docker hub project page](https://hub.docker.com/_/php) - php:7.3.6-fpm that is running inside a container running [Debian 9 "DebianStretch"](https://wiki.debian.org/DebianStretch).
 ## Known issues
 ### Existing and running local webserver and/or database server
 If you have a local webserver running on port 80 and/or a local database server running on port 3306, they are blocking the ports for this docker configuration.